OpenNebula/docs/source/advanced_components/application_insight/onegate_usage.rst

       TARGET="hdb",
       TOKEN="YES" ]

-In vCenter this information is available in the extraConfig section of the VM metadata, available in the guest OS through the VMware tools as explained in the :ref:`contextualization guide <vcenter_context>`.
+In vCenter this information is available in the extraConfig section of the VM metadata, available in the guest OS through the VMware tools as explained in the :ref:`contextualization guide <vcenter_contextualization>`.

 Using the OneGate Client inside the Guest VM